frferrari/vacationrental_ha/README.md

     }
 ```

-* Response code : 200 OK when the listing was successfully updated
+Responds with status:

+* `200` with an empty response body if the request was successful
-                  404 NOT_FOUND when the listing was not found
+* `404` if the listing was not found
-                  400 BAD_REQUEST when the listing could not be updated (invalid payload)
+* `400` if the request was unsuccessful due to an invalid payload

-#Results of a `sbt test` command
+# Results of a `sbt test` command

 ```
 [info] ListingSpec: